 Please note: Each denomination church have their own requirements for appointments and ordination, Wontulp-Bi-Buya College has no input into the candidates for ordination.

-The Certificate III in Addictions Management and Community and Development is an accredited general studies course with a Christian perspective, that aims to develop in students a facilitating style of leadership that draws people to act together in organisations and in processes of self-determination.
-This course also helps create a knowledge base that is culturally and holistically sensitive to Aboriginal and Torres Strait Islander people.
-Through culturally appropriate training, students gain foundational skills in assisting changing patterns of alcohol and other addictions and foundations in analyzing the development of community enterprises or projects.
+The Certificate III in Addictions Management and Community and Development is a nationally accredited course, which aims to develop within students a facilitating style of leadership that draws people to act together in organisations and in processes of self-determination.
+This course also helps create a knowledge base that is culturally and wholistically sensitive to Aboriginal and Torres Strait Islander people.
+Through culturally appropriate training, students gain foundational skills in assisting changing patterns of alcohol and other addictions and foundations in analysing the development of community enterprises or projects.
 Upon completing this course, graduates will be able to act as role models within their communities and strengthening actions, advocacy and employment opportunities in some of the following:

 The IMH course is designed to teach culturally appropriate valuable knowledge and applied skills in the field of Indigenous mental health and substance abuse, care support, healing and treatment.
 Students apply the knowledge and skills firstly in their own lives to deal with personal issues they are confronted with therefore benefit through ‘personal healing’ and become role models and are empowered to work with their families and friends also work within their community as team player to find local solutions to deal with increased mental ill-health and substance abuse issues that are confronting most Indigenous communities today.

 This course empowers students to act as role models and change agents within their own community.
 It gives the student Industry skills and knowledge in the Addiction field and Indigenous Mental Health field so they are employment ready and can apply for employment opportunities in the following areas of employment: